12 Tips to Make Your Employees Feel Appreciated

 Instead of merely giving tasks to your employees, let them know why they're the best person for that task.
 Aside from telling your employees the specifics of the project, you can change your approach by letting them know how they did a great job in a marketing campaign, or how well they handled a very fussy client.
 You can say something like, "You did a great job in making a marketing campaign for one of your clients last week.
 Since the client we're handling today is very picky, I believe that you're the only one for the job because your output is very detail-oriented."

 Changing your approach to how you converse with your employees will surely go a long way in making them feel appreciated and irreplaceable.
+This form of verbal recognition can be a powerful tool in your employee appreciation program.

-Recognize Employees On Social Media
+11. Recognize Employees on Social Media

 Social media is a very flexible platform that allows businesses to engage with customers and sell products and services.
 But do you know that you can also utilize this platform as a tool to show appreciation to your employees?